mac-can/MacCAN-Core/README.md

 Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries. \
 PCAN is a registered trademark of PEAK-System Technik GmbH, Darmstadt, Germany. \
-Qt is a registered trademark of The Qt Company Ltd. and its subsidiaries.
+Qt is a registered trademark of The Qt Company Ltd. and its subsidiaries. \
+All other company, product and service names mentioned herein are trademarks, registered trademarks or service marks of their respective owners.

 ### Contact